Human Geography with Tourism Development BA (Hons)

 Key Information Set (KIS) Data is only gathered for undergraduate full-time courses.
 There are a number of reasons why this course does not have KIS data associated with it.
 For example, it may be a franchise course run at a partner college or a course designed for continuing professional development.

-Human geography is all about understanding the evolution of places, landscapes and environments.
-You’ll enhance your understanding of human geography concepts and techniques with applied tourism practices from within a vibrant world city.
-This is a combined degree that’s weighted 70-per cent Human Geography with 30-percent Tourism Development.
+A vibrant international city like London couldn’t be a better setting to learn about the evolution of places, landscapes and environments.
+Combine this understanding of human geography concepts and techniques with the study of applied tourism practices and you have a fascinating degree, weighted 70% Human Geography with 30% Tourism Development.

 - mortar board

-- Experienced staff: Taught by staff with track records of academic research, professional practice and consultancy and strong links to public, private and voluntary sector employers.
+- Our experienced staff have track records of academic research, professional practice and consultancy and strong links to public, private and voluntary sector employers.

-- Fit to your interests: Optional modules allow you to tailor your degree to your interests and future career ambitions.
+- Our optional modules mean you can tailor your degree to your interests and future career ambitions.

-- London's rich resources: We use our distinctive central London location to investigate (through local site visits) the societal challenges and processes facing global cities in the 21st Century.
+- With our facilities based in central London, the location is perfect for investigating (through local site visits) the societal challenges and processes facing global cities in the 21st Century.

-- Guest speakers: Benefit from inspiring speakers from public, private sector and third sector organisations, as well as academia, will bring specialisms and real world contextualisation.
+- Be inspired by guest speakers from public, private sector and third sector organisations, as well as academia, will bring specialisms and real world contextualisation.

-- Residential field trips: Fieldwork is invaluable for putting into context what you've learnt in lectures, seminars and from your own research - we'll explore sites in Cornwall (UK) and in the South of France.
-There is no additional cost for residential field trips.
+- Residential field trip at no extra cost are invaluable for putting into context what you've learnt in lectures, seminars and from your own research - we'll explore sites in Cornwall (UK) and in the South of France.

-- Represent the human world: From maps and texts to visuals and digital technologies you'll learn to prepare prepare maps, diagrams and other forms of spatial representation using appropriate IT and GIS technologies.
+- From maps and texts to visuals and digital technologies, you'll learn to prepare maps, diagrams and other forms of spatial representation using appropriate IT and GIS technologies.

 Barbara is well-equipped for a career from her studies at London South Bank University (LSBU) in Tourism, Hospitality and Leisure Management BSc (Hons)